 - Three meals per day during trekking period

-- Celebration Dinner at Everest Base Camp; at Lukla at end of trek; and in Kathmandu on 02 June
+- Celebration Dinner Party and awards in Kathmandu on 02 June

-- Trekking permits and National Park entrance fees
+- Trekking/Climbing permits and National Park entrance fees

 - Porters to carry luggage during the trek (max.
 15kg per person)